SnurfDev/lua-in-js-libloader/README.md

 # lua-in-js-libloader
 A nodejs library wrapper for lua-in-js.

-This is a little project of mine, which allows you to refrence nodejs functions in lua using [lua-in-js](https://github.com/teoxoy/lua-in-js).
+This is a little project of mine, which allows you to refrence nodejs functions in lua using [lua-in-js](https://github.com/teoxoy/lua-in-js) by [teoxoy](https://github.com/teoxoy).

 It currently supports: